 during the summer session for breakfast and lunch only.
 Vending machines are also available at various locations throughout the campus.

 The College Store, located beside the College Center building, carries a complete stock of New and Used textbooks, Rental textbooks, Digital textbooks, paper supplies needed for classes, CRC souvenir sweatshirts, T-shirts and binders.
 Textbooks may also be ordered online for in-store pickup or shipping.
 Please allow 24 hours for store pickup.

-AN ORIGINAL, DATED SALES RECEIPT and a current student I.D. or Driver’s License IS REQUIRED FOR ALL RETURNS.
+AN ORIGINAL, DATED SALES RECEIPT and a current student I.D. or Driver’s License ARE REQUIRED FOR ALL RETURNS.

 RENTAL AGREEMENT POLICY

-The college store is responsible for all college store operating costs.
-College store profits are used to support instructionally related programs and projects on campus.
+The College Store is responsible for all College Store operating costs and profits are used to support instructionally related programs and projects on campus.
 The Board of Trustees of the Los Rios College District governs the store.

 For more information on buyback dates and times, hours of operation, and days open, please call (916) 691-7319 and/or search online at www.crc.losrios.edu/CollegeStore.